-One of the symptoms of the problem currently facing the Muslim world, is that Muslims constantly try to undermine other Muslims attempting to do good works.
-The reason for this is because people have accepted a state of doing nothing – so anyone who attempts to do something for the cause of Islam is perceived as self-aggrandising, power-seeking or arrogant.
+One of the symptoms of the problem currently facing the Muslim world is defeatism and shallow thought.
+Many defeated Muslims constantly try to undermine other Muslims attempting to do good works.
+The reason for this is because people have accepted a state of doing nothing, being lazy, letting the world do whatever it wants without seriously trying to affect fundamental change according to the aims we should have based upon the Quran and Sunnah – in essence being defeated.
+So to defeated people, anyone who attempts to do something for the cause of Islam is perceived as self-aggrandising, power-seeking or arrogant.

 An anarchy is not somewhere where there is no government or order, because humans will always order themselves.
 Real anarchy is a society that exists with no higher goals other than survival.